Brodziak scores twice, Oilers beat Red Wings 4-3

 Drake Caggiula and Alex Chiasson also scored for Edmonton, which has won five of its last six.
 McDavid and Jujhar Khaira had two assists each and Mikko Koskinen made 23 saves.

 Jacob de la Rose, defenseman Danny DeKeyser and Tyler Bertuzzi scored for Detroit, which had won three straight.
-Jonathan Bernier stopped 38 shots.
+Gustav Nyquist had two assists and Jonathan Bernier stopped 38 shots.

+"I think everyone could have been better tonight," Bernier said.
+"I thought we gave them a few goals by our mistakes and not protecting the slot."

-Bertuzzi scored with 1:26 left with Bernier pulled for the extra attacker to make it 4-3.
-Bertuzzi swatted in a puck from out of the air in front for his fith goal.
+Bertuzzi scored with 18:26 with Bernier pulled for the extra attacker to make it 4-3 with his fifth goal.

-DeKeyser brought the Red Wings to within 3-2 with 36 seconds left in the second period.
-His shot from the left point bounced off the end boards and went in off of the back of Koskinen's skate.
-It was the first goal of the year for DeKeyser, who returned after missing eight games with a hand injury.
+DeKeyser brought the Red Wings to 3-2 with 36 seconds left in the second period.
+It was his first goal of the year, as he returned after missing eight games with a hand injury.

 Chiasson gave the Oilers a 2-1 lead, 1:15 into the second period.
 He scored on a one-time shot from the left circle, off a cross-ice pass from McDavid.
 The goal came with Edmonton playing 6-on-5, as a penalty was being called on Detroit and was Chiasson's sixth.

-Brodziak made it 3-1 with 5:31 left in the second on a one-time shot from the slot for his first.
-The play was created when rookie Red Wings defenseman Dennis Cholowski turned the puck over behind the Detroit net.
+Brodziak made it 3-1 with 5:31 left in the second on a one-timer from the slot for his first.

 Caggiula opened the scoring just 12 seconds into the game on a shot from the bottom of the right circle.
 He took a pass from McDavid, who was behind the net and had outmaneuvered Detroit's Dylan Larkin for the puck on a dump in.
 It was Caggiula's fifth goal and third in two games.

 De la Rose tied it for the Red Wings with 5:08 left in the first period.
-He put in a one-timer from the bottom of the left circle.
 It was de la Rose's first goal of the season and his first for Detroit.

-NOTES: Edmonton activated RW Tie Rattie off injured reserve on Friday.
-He had missed seven games ith an upper-body injured.
+NOTE: Larkin had an assist to extend his point streak to four games (two goals, six assists). ...
+Edmonton activated RW Tie Rattie off injured reserve on Friday.
+He had missed seven games with an upper-body injured.
 The Oilers also recalled D Kevin Gravel from AHL Bakersfield.
 Neither played Saturday night. ...
 Detroit D Jonathan Ericsson missed the game with an undisclosed injury.
 Forwards Frans Nielsen (undisclosed), Andreas Athanasiou (leg), and Thomas Vanek were also out due to injuries.

 UP NEXT